Deimos-1877/WebpageMonitor/README.md

 # WebpageMonitor
 A program to check for changes to a webpage and send an alert when the webpage changes.

+Be sure to have the following python packages installed (use pip install ...): bs4; yagmail; PyQt5

 Execute the file Execute.py to start the program.
 A graphical user interface should appear, asking for input.